chrisnoonan98675/site/xl-testview/concept/events.markdown

 XL TestView sets these properties on all events.
 Reports can read them, but test results parsers do not use them.

-For each event, XL TestView makes sure the following properties are set:
+For each event, XL TestView ensures that the following properties are set:

 {:.table .table-striped}
 | Key | Value type | Required | Description |